Been here? Rate It!

 Both websites have excellent directions and maps for getting there, parking, vendor lists, entertainment schedules and even a few recipes!
 The annex site (won't fit below) is: http://minneapolisfarmersmarketannex.com/index.html

 Huzzah!
 We probably do the fest every 3-4 years and it's always a good time just hanging out with the wenches, rat catchers, lords, ladies and fooles on a sunny fall weekend.
-It's not cheap, can be really muddy, and the bees (everywhere in late summer) are a damned nuisance but a few mugs of ale and a side-splitting session with Puke and Snot and you're good to go.
+Ours is on every list of top U.S. Ren fairs, and it's also the 2nd oldest, an autumn tradition since 1971.
+Tickets are a bit pricey, the grounds can be really muddy after a heavy rain, and the bees (everywhere in early fall) are a damned nuisance but a few mugs of ale and a side-splitting session with Puke and Snot and you're good to go.

-Your ticket gets you in the gate and covers most of the entertainment (stage shows, strolling acts, jousting, etc. ).
-Every weekend has a different theme and some special performances/activities.
-Mostly though, you come to eat, drink and make merry.
+Your ticket gets you in the gate and covers most of the entertainment (stage shows, strolling acts, jousting, etc.) Every weekend has a different theme and some special performances/activities.
+Mostly, you come just to eat, drink and make merrie.
 And shop the arts and crafts booths.
 And eat.
 And drink.
-And make merry some more.
-There are some games and children's activities (like riding elephants) that cost extra but not much.
+And make merrie some more.
+There are some games and children's activities (more on this in a separate tip) which involve few extra farthings but not many.

-Crowds are mixed - families, seniors, young professionals, etc. - and certain of the stage shows may not be suitable for young ears but just like Shrek, most of the bawdier lines go right over the little darlings' heads.
+Crowds are mixed - families, seniors, young professionals, groupies in full Ren regalia; etc. - and certain of the stage shows may not be suitable for young ears but just like Shrek, most of the bawdier lines go right over the little darlings' heads.
 Don't worry, Mom, they'll warn you in advance if the content is truly R-rated.

-Recommended buys: perfume from The Alchemist, fairy wings for tiny girls, wooden swords for small boys, Bathtub Boats for tub lovers of all ages, and hand-thrown ale steins/mugs for the big fellers.
+Recommended buys: perfume from The Alchemist; fairy wings and for tiny girls; wooden swords for small boys; Bathtub Boats for tub lovers of all ages; hand-thrown or pewter-crafted ale steins/mugs for the big fellers.

 Tip: The faire grounds are in the far southwest suburbs so closest hotels would be in Shakopee, Chaska, Eden Prairie or Chanhassen.